Teething Problems for Alex Salmond's RT Show - Guido Fawkes

 Alex Salmond’s new RT show is suffering teething problems after it emerged that tweets read out on the programme were posted by a variety of dubious accounts, at least one of which is controlled by the show’s producers.
-Salmond said he had got an “avalanche” of tweets, but:
+Salmond said he had received an “avalanche” of tweets, but:

 - A tweet asking “so why RT?” was first up, which the show claimed was sent in by @ellalorenR.
 No @ellalorenR account exists…